 - Joint venture

 - India’s foreign investment

 - Exporting and importing

 Class 11 Business studies of NCERT Solutions Chapter 11 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned is the illustrations for class 11 CBSE syllabus.
+The above mentioned are the illustrations for the Class 11 CBSE syllabus.
 For more solutions and study materials of NCERT solutions Class 11 Business studies, visit BYJU’S or download the app for more information.